-All requests must be submitted at least two working days in advance of when needed in order to ensure proper registration and issuance of passes.
+All requests must be submitted at least two working days in advance of when needed to ensure proper registration and issuance of passes.
 Additional working days may be required prior to and during the general debate and other high-level meetings.
-The deadline for the submission of requests for the high-level segment (19-26 September 2022) is Friday, 9 September 2022.
+The deadline for the submission of requests for the high-level segment (18-25 September 2023) is Friday, 8 September 2023.
 To access the General Assembly Hall and other areas of the buildings during the high-level segment, a secondary pass will be required.
-For more information, see A/INF/77/4 and A/INF/77/4/Rev.1.
+For more information, see the information note for delegations (A/INF/78/4).